Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Construction and properties of

 Of course the first condition of (\ref{memorycondition}) is satisfied for this construction of $(\tau_k)_{k\in\N}$.
-The next proposition shows that with this choice of $(\tau_k)_{k\in\N}$, the second condition of (\ref{memorycondition}) is also satisfied. \begin{proposition} With the notations of Subsection \ref{sec:decompo-fbm-ter} and $(\tau_k)_{k\in\N}$ as above, the following inequality holds for any $k\geq 1$, almost surely:
+The next proposition shows that with this choice of $(\tau_k)_{k\in\N}$, the second condition of (\ref{memorycondition}) is also satisfied. \begin{proposition} With the notations of Subsection \ref{sec:decompo-fbm-ter} and $(\tau_k)_{k\in\N}$ as above, assume that $\epsilon, \delta$ and $\chi$ are such that